learn-co-students/dc-ds-060120/mod-1/Mod-1-project/Mod1 Project Description 060120.md

   - [ ] Data understanding
   - [ ] Data preparation
   - [ ] Data visualizations
-  - [ ] A conclusion with findings and actional recommendations
+  - [ ] A conclusion with findings and actionable recommendations

 ### Presentation Content